itsjavi/storylite/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve StoryLite
+about: Create a report to help us improve this project
 title: ''
 labels: needs triage
 assignees: ''